hibye1217/teamnote/Miscellaneous/BasicTemplate.md

 - `sort(arr, cmp)` sorts `arr` using `cmp` as a compare function.
 - `inputs(int)` returns inputted space-seperated integers to tuple.
 - ... while `inputs(float, list)` returns real number inputs into list.
+- We also set the recursion limit to $10^6$; Exact limit might vary.